Zymbit-Docs/zymdocsy/content/getting-started/zymkey4i.md

 Please see the [Zymbit Community](https://community.zymbit.com/) for *Getting Started* information, examples, and tutorials.

-Currently, only the Application Programmer Interface (API) reference documentation is included on this site.
+Only the Application Programmer Interface (API) reference documentation is included on this site.